The Shay: Redevelopment of the Shay Estate

 Up until 1890 any traffic heading in the direction of Huddersfield travelled along the main route which ran from the town centre along the bottom of the Shay, up Shaw Hill to Huddersfield Road.
-It was the idea of John Booth to develop the pleasant Caygill's Walk, which ran along the top of the Shay, into what is now the busy Skircoat Road.
+It was the idea of John Booth to develop Caygill's Walk, which ran along the top of the Shay, into what is now Skircoat Road.
 At the time his scheme came under heavy criticism from local people.
 This dramatic period in the Shay's history continued when, two years later, on 29 August 1891, Skircoat Road was opened for traffic for the first time.
 In 1903, with the Shay mansion no longer being used for residential purposes, the Corporation saw fit to demolish it.

 From the time of the demolition of the mansion, what was left of the Shay Estate became the object of many schemes.
 On 9 November 1898, it was announced that a proposal had been put forward to run goods trains to the Shay Estate and build a goods depot there.
 On 31 May 1902 an agreement was made by the Midland Rail Company for the purchase of the estate, the company having sought powers to construct a loop line at Low Moor railway station and to run a part of the Lancashire and Yorkshire line to Halifax.
 However, shortly after this, "owing to the present position of railways and the condition of the money market", there was no reasonable prospect of the proposed railway being constructed in the immediate future, and all plans were abandoned.

-Work had actually been started on a tunnel to run under the newly constructed Skircoat Road, on the Well Head side of the road, and this tunnel is still in evidence today, though many people are unaware of its existence.
+Work had actually been started on a tunnel to run under the newly constructed Skircoat Road, on the Well Head side of the road, and this tunnel is still in evidence today.
 The only purpose for which it was intended for use after this was as one of many air raid shelters in Halifax during the Second World War.
 Between 1908 and 1910 it was proposed to build a slaughterhouse on the Shay.

 During the First World War the Shay was used by the local Territorial Army to practice trench digging.
 About 1920, rumours started to circulate that the Shay could be transformed into a football ground.
 Even then, there was some criticism of the idea, but the board of Halifax Town made an official approach to the Shay's owners, the Corporation, and it was accepted.